 Barb Schumacher has worked at NDSU since 1988.
 She has worked exclusively in the Distance and Continuing Education Professional Development program throughout her time at NDSU.
 Schumacher works closely with K-12 administrators and other individuals to get their K-12 Professional Development classes approved at NDSU.
 Throughout the years, Schumacher has prepared thousands of courses for the approval process by collecting syllabi, curriculum vitae, and other supporting documentation.
 Once the approval information is complete, Schumacher ensures the appropriate NDSU administrators have reviewed each course for quality and content.
 Upon completion of each course, Schumacher ensures the course evaluation feedback is emailed to the instructors.
 Schumacher's favorite time of the year is when the office's K-12 Professional Development Catalog has officially been mailed.

 Jane VanDerMeer has worked at NDSU since 1998.
 Before working in the Office of Teaching and Learning, she worked in the Veterinary and Microbiology Department and was hired by the Office of Distance and Continuing Education in 2002, now a program of the Office of Teaching and Learning.
 VanDerMeer is responsible for accounts payables for the Office of Teaching and Learning as well as its associated grant-funded programs.
 She produces fund balance and expense reports that help the acting director in making budgetary decisions for the office.
-In addition, VanDerMeer purchases and tracks delivery of office supplies and equipment ensuring the office always has necessary supplies for efficient work.
+In addition, VanDerMeer purchases and tracks delivery of grant-related supplies and equipment.

 Staff listed in this section are individuals from across the NDSU campus who are able to assist with a variety of instructional needs and questions.